baconjs/bacon.js/README.md

 arrays into a single array property, with Bacon.combineWith(properties, ".concat").

+Note that Bacon.combineWith() produces a Property and not an EventStream.
+If you need the result as an EventStream you might want to use Bacon.combineWith().changes()

 `Bacon.combineTemplate(template)` combines streams using a template object.
 For instance, assuming you've got streams or properties named `password`, `username`, `firstname` and `lastname`, you can do